Two core benefits of investing in property overseas are high-yield rental income and capital appreciation.

 However, neither is moving all your real estate investment capital out of the United States and placing it in any other single market—Panama, for example, or Colombia, or Brazil.

-Lief tells a story about a past conference attendee who boasted that he’d diversified his real estate portfolio overseas.
+A past conference attendee once boasted that he’d diversified his real estate portfolio overseas.
 He’d sold off all his U.S. real estate, which had been a sizable portfolio, and bought a bunch of properties in Nicaragua.

 He hadn’t diversified.
 Instead, he’d simply moved all of his real estate risk from one country to another.
 Now his personal wealth is completely exposed to whatever might come to pass in Nicaragua.